 Figure 7 shows the linear trend of the simulated and observed zonal mean air temperature from 1960 to 2014.
-In general, the model well captures the major pattern of the trend in air temperature from surface to 10hp.
-The observed trend of air temperature mainly shows a reversed distribution between the troposphere (below 150 hPa) and stratosphere (above 150 hPa), reflecting a typical structure of air temperature changes in response to increasing greenhouse gases (Fig. 7b).
-Over the polar region of southern hemisphere, the observed trend exhibits a sandwich structure, i.e., warming trend below 300 hPa and above 30 hPa, and a cooling trend between 300 hPa and 30 hPa.
-The model is able to reproduce the contrary trend between troposphere and stratosphere, and the simulated magnitude of the trend is comparable with that of the observation.
-Noting that the complex structure over the southern polar region is successfully captured by the model, especially the warming center above 30 hPa, which seems absent in the FGOALS-f3-L model (Guo et al., 2020).
-There is some deficiency, however, exists in the model.
-For example, the maximum cooling in the model shift toward to the lower stratosphere, and the warming trend in the lower troposphere over the southern polar regions is somewhat underestimated.
+In general, the model captures well the major pattern of the trend in air temperature from the surface to 10 hPa.
+The observed trend of air temperature mainly shows a reversed distribution between the troposphere (below 150 hPa) and stratosphere (above 150 hPa), reflecting a typical structure of air temperature changes in response to increasing GHGs (Fig. 7b).
+Over the polar region of the Southern Hemisphere, the observed trend exhibits a sandwich structure, i.e., a warming trend below 300 hPa and above 30 hPa, and a cooling trend between 300 hPa and 30 hPa.
+The model is able to reproduce the reversed trend between the troposphere and stratosphere, and the simulated magnitude of the trend is comparable with that of the observation.
+Noting that the complex structure over the southern polar region is successfully captured by the model, especially the warming center above 30 hPa, which seems absent in FGOALS-f3-L (Guo et al., 2020), there are nonetheless some deficiencies in the model.
+For example, the maximum cooling in the model shifts toward to the lower stratosphere, and the warming trend in the lower troposphere over the southern and northern polar regions is somewhat underestimated.